 At the beginning, try to place it in the litter box more frequently.
 First thing in the morning, after a meal, a nap or after playing – as this is the usual time the cat will use the bathroom anyway.

 Your kitten will explore the space it spends its time in and eventually learn about different locations – where to eat, where to sleep and where to eliminate.
 Therefore, it is very important not to change the place of the litter box.
+It’s also tricky when you have dogs.
+Read my article about keeping dogs out of the litter box.

 Things To Consider for Your Kitten